Skip to content

 4. Add custom fields, if needed, which are not part of the default Textkernel data model

-8. (Optional) If you want to index other non-standard objects related to the Candidate in your data model, there are 5 additional custom object relationships that are supported.
+8. (Optional) If you want to index other custom objects related to the Candidate in your data model, there are 5 additional custom object relationships that are supported.

 Textkernel supports 4 different skills categories in its standard data model: